katarinastuart/Sv5_StarlingWGS/README.md

 Preprocessing for BWA mem BAM files.
 Extract the discordant paired-end alignments.
 The samtools view -F1294 option means “do not show reads with flags containing any of these values”, effectively excluding reads with the checked characteristics from the ouput.
+If you have more than 50 samples I would recommend moving to the program SMOOVE, which is a wrapper for lumpy.

 ```
 samtools view -b -F 1294 ${BAM} > ${DIR}/${SAMPLE}.discordants.unsorted.bam